sudhanshu27/sudhanshu27/README.md

 ### Hi there 👋

 **My name is Sudhanshu Pal.
-I am a final year undergraduate student at Institute of Engineering and Technology(IET) Lucknow.**
+I have recently completed my undergraduate studies in Electronics and Instrumentation Engineering from the Institute of Engineering and Technology (IET) Lucknow in June 2023.**
-**I am pursuing Bachelor of technology in Electronics and Instrumetation Engineering**

 **I am very interested in Problem Solving and Software Development**

+**As a fresh graduate, I am actively seeking opportunities to kickstart my career and contribute my skills and knowledge as a Software Engineer**

 **My Leetcode Profile:** https://leetcode.com/sudhanshu_27/